 - 1. His own illness or injury which prevents him from performing his usual duties. - 2.
 His own medical, dental, or optical consultation or treatment for the duration of time required for such appointments when it is not possible to arrange such appointments for non-duty hours. - 3.
 Repealed, effective January 1, 1963. - 4.
 Assertion, supported by medical certification, of his own need to be isolated from the workplace to avoid a health risk exposure during a health pandemic declared by the Governor because of his diagnosed high-risk immunological disorder. - 5.
-The need to care for a son or daughter as defined by the Emergency Family and Medical Leave Expansion Act through December 31, 2020, because there is no other suitable person available to care for the child and the child's school or place of care has been closed or the childcare provider is unavailable due to a COVID-19 related reason.
+The need to care for a son or daughter as defined by the Family and Medical Leave Act when there is a health pandemic declared by the Governor, and there is no other suitable person available to care for the son or daughter because his or her school or place of care has been closed or the childcare provider is unavailable due to a reason directly related to the health pandemic.